-Rotavators are powerful pieces of gardening machinery, often used in gardens, allotments and fields, to breakup, churn and aerate the soil.
+Rotavators are powerful pieces of gardening machinery, often used in gardens, allotments and fields, to breakup, churn and aerate the soil prior to planting seeds and bulbs or laying turf.
 Rotavators use a set of blades or rotors which spin and break though the soil.
 This improves drainage, levels the area and makes the ground perfect for growing vegetables and crops.

 Choosing The Right Rotavator